j-isreal/x2go-docker/lxde/README.md

 # README for LXDE Desktop x2go Ubuntu Docker server

-Change the docker-compose-lxde.yml file to use the appropriate image:
+## Change the docker-compose-lxde.yml file to use the appropriate image:

 - jisreal/docker-x2go-lxde-arm64
 - jisreal/docker-x2go-lxde-amd64

+(or specify the image you built if you built one)

+## Change the docker-compose-lxde.yml file to use specific IP address:

+- change the IP address after the ipv4_address: